-There are usually typical changes to the normal pattern of the 'heart tracing' (electrocardiogram, or ECG) in a heart attack.
-See the separate leaflet called Electrocardiogram (ECG).
+There are often typical changes to the normal pattern of the 'heart tracing' (electrocardiogram, or ECG) in a heart attack.

 A blood test that measures a chemical called troponin is the usual test that confirms a heart attack.
 Damage to heart muscle cells releases troponin into the bloodstream.
 Another blood test that may be suggested is a D-dimer test.
 This detects fragments of breakdown products of a blood clot.
 A positive D-dimer test may raise the suspicion of a deep vein thrombosis (DVT) or a PE.